vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_latest_news.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;padding-left:20px" alt="Home Assistant logo" height="100px"></a>

-Here you find an Home Assistant dashboard example how you can scrape and show the latest news on your dashboard.
+Here you find a Home Assistant dashboard example showing how you can scrape and show the latest news on your dashboard.
 <br>
 <br>